pieterjanvc/HOLLOW-TREE/SCUIRREL/README.md

+# SCUIRREL

-# SCUIRREL - Science Concept Understanding with Interactive Research RAG Educational LLM
+### Science Concept Understanding via Interactive Reinforcing Review by Educational Large-language-model

 This is the main application through which students will interact with the LLM (i.e.
 SCUIRREL) on topics created and configured by instructors.